 And you don't have to venture far from your hotel or campground.
 The city of Spearfish maintains an amazing seven miles of recreation path - most of which follows Spearfish Creek through town.
 The creek - together with 26 pocket parks along the recreation path, the enormous Spearfish City Park, and the D.C.
 Booth Historic Fish Hatchery - all offer close and easy opportunities for successful bird watching during your Spearfish vacation.

-Keep an eye open for some of these coveted Black Hills species: Ruffed Grouse, Lewis's Woodpecker, Red-naped Sapsucker, Gray Jay, Canyon Wren, Lazuli Bunting, American Dipper, Three-toed Woodpecker, Black-backed Woodpecker and Clark's Nutcracker.
+Keep an eye open for some of these coveted Black Hills species: Bald Eagle, Ruffed Grouse, Lewis's Woodpecker, Red-naped Sapsucker, Gray Jay, Canyon Wren, Lazuli Bunting, American Dipper, Three-toed Woodpecker, Black-backed Woodpecker and Clark's Nutcracker.